10 of the best things to do in Egypt

-What better way to get under the skin of a destination than to visit the local market?
+What better way to get under the skin of a destination than to visit a local market?
 Whether you are a browser, a people-watcher or a dedicated bargain hunter, markets are going to be a highlight of any trip.
 Throughout the world, they are places full of life and the bustle of buying and selling, giving you a fantastic insight into local produce, culture, cuisine and life in general.
 Often, markets are not just places to buy and sell, they are hubs for community life complete with bars and cafés to take a breather from all that shopping and watch the world go by.
-We’ve picked ten of our favourites to give you some inspiration for your next holiday.
+We’ve picked ten of the best markets in the world to give you some inspiration for your next holiday.

 The famous wet market, site of pre-dawn auctions of huge numbers of fresh fish, moved sites to Toyoshu in late 2018, but the Tsukiji outer market around the original site is still home to everything but the fish: you can find specialist shops selling knives, dishes, sushi making equipment and just about anything required for Japanese cuisine.
 The sushi restaurants are still here too, offering some of the freshest plates in the city for breakfasting workers and tourists.